scart97/thunder-speech/docs/Ultimate guide.md

 * **duration**: has the duration of the audio, in seconds
 * **text**: that's the corresponding label

-Make sure that each example starts and end in the same line.
+Make sure that each example starts and end on the same line.
 This is one example of invalid manifest:

 ```